instill-ai/component/tools/compogen/README.md

   an info block next to the resource configuration details.
   - Note that this section only applies when a connector is being documented, i.e. when the `--connector` flag is passed.`
-- A table will be built for the `spec.connection_specification` properties.
+- A table will be built for the `spec.config_specification` properties.
 They must contain an `instillUIOrder` field so the row order is deterministic.

 ## TODO